 We believe that our staff, organization and long presence in the business has resulted in very strong relationships with our shipping line customers.
 Our top 25 customers, as measured by lease billings, have leased containers from us for an average of over 24 years and have an average Dynamar credit rating, a common credit report used in the maritime sector, of 3.3.
 The Dynamar credit rating ranges from 1 to 10, with 1 indicating low credit risk.
 We had one customer that individually accounted for 12.3%, 10.8% and 12.5% of our owned lease billings in 2011, 2010 and 2009, respectively.
 Our top 25 customers include 20 of the 25 largest shipping lines, as measured by container vessel fleet size.
 We currently have containers on-hire to approximately 400 customers.
 Our customers are mainly international shipping lines, but we also lease containers to freight forwarding companies and the U.S. military.
 Our five largest customers accounted for approximately 34.8% of our total owned and managed fleet's 2011 lease billings.
 Our top five customers by lease billings in 2011 were CMA-CGM, Cosco Container Lines, Hapag-Lloyd AG, Mediteranean Shipping and Mitsui O.S.K.
 Lines.
-During 2011, 2010 and 2009, lease billings from our 25 largest container lessees by lease billings represented 74.6%, 76.7% and 74.8% of our total owned and managed fleet's container leasing billings, respectively, with lease billings from our single largest container lessee accounting for \$68.4 million, \$52.7 million and \$51.4 million or 12.4%, 11.1% and 12.1% of our total owned and managed fleet's container lease billings during the respective periods.
-A default by any of these major customers could have a material adverse impact on our business, results from operations and financial condition.
+During 2011, 2010 and 2009, lease billings from our 25 largest container lessees by lease billings represented 74.6%, 76.7% and 74.8% of our total owned and managed fleet's container leasing billings, respectively, with lease billings from our single largest container lessee accounting for \$68.4 million, \$52.7 million and \$51.4 million or 12.4%, 11.1% and 12.1% of our total owned and managed fleet's container lessees of our and solutions, so financial condition.
 In addition, the largest lessees of our owned fleet are often among the largest lessees of our managed fleet.
 The largest lessees of our managed fleet are responsible for a significant portion of the billings that generate our management fee revenue.